Before booking a Fremantle food tour, I suggest having a walk around the city to get a feel for the unique vibe.

 They offer some of the best tours around, including the popular Perth Arcades & Laneways tour.

-If food tours aren’t your thing or it’s not in your budget, it’s not that hard to put together a self-guided food tour in Fremantle.
+If food tours aren’t your thing or are not in your budget, it’s not that hard to assemble a self-guided food tour in Fremantle.

 - Best Wishes – The first thing I suggest you do in Fremantle is to grab some coffee.
-Fremantle has some of the best cafes in all of Perth and if you care about specialty coffee, you must stop at Best Wishes.
-They support local and fair trade coffee suppliers and make the most delicious flat white in Freo.
+Fremantle has some of the best cafes in all of Perth, and if you care about specialty coffee, you must stop at Best Wishes.
+They support local and fair trade coffee suppliers and make Freo’s most delicious flat white.

 - The National Hotel – On the corner of High Street in the heart of the West End is the recently renovated National Hotel.
 Happy Hour at the rooftop bar means you’ll get 35% off drinks while enjoying the view over to the port and Rottnest.